 The specific methods for doing that haven’t changed much (despite new technology and mediums).
 So the tactics or formulas that worked in the past can still be applied today to devastating effect.

-Here is the Kopywriting Kourse’s Neville provides another witty resource guide in a concise 54 pages (that you can read through in a single sitting).
+From the Copywriting Course’s Neville Medhora, here is another witty resource guide in a concise 54 pages (that you can read through in a single sitting).

 It covers all the basics, from basic psychology to formulas and other style techniques like voice and tone.